+Organized spices whether in a drawer or cabinet don’t usually stay that way for long.
 Most of us have experienced a messy spice cabinet at some point or another.
-Digging to find what you need, buying duplicate spices you missed, and cleaning spilled seasonings.
+We’ve all found ourselves digging to find what is needed, buying duplicate spices, and cleaning spilled seasonings from time to time.

 Learn how to organize spices and seasonings so you never have to dig or clean a messy drawer or cabinet again!